DanielAvdar/Tab-right/docs/source/seg_calc_example.rst

 .. _seg_calc_example:

-This page demonstrates how to use tab-right's segmentation calculation features to analyze model performance across different data segments.
+This page demonstrates how to use tab-right's segmentation calculation (SegmentationCalc) and its plotting functionality.

 What is Segmentation Analysis?
 ------------------------------